Richard Harrington, Baron Harrington of Watford: Ministerial career

 In June 2017, Harrington became a minister at the Department for Business, Energy and Industrial Strategy.
 For a year he was Energy Minister, where he developed an interest in nuclear and renewable technologies.
 In 2018 he became Business and Industry Minister in the same department and covered a wide range of business sectors, such as life sciences, automotives, aerospace, professional services and creative industries.
 His role was to develop partnerships between government and the private sector- the life sciences sector deal was the first and several followed like creative industries, aerospace, automotive and others, all of which have led to significant investment from government and private industry alike.

-The Harrington Review of Direct Foreign Investment
+The Harrington Review of Foreign Direct Investment

-In March 2023, the Chancellor, Rt Hon Jeremy Hunt, asked Harrington to Chair a review into Foreign Direct Investment.
+In March 2023, the Chancellor, Rt Hon Jeremy Hunt, asked Harrington to chair a review into Foreign Direct Investment.
 In the course of this, he and his team from two government departments, interviewed more than 200 companies, sovereign wealth funds, pension funds and trade bodies.
 This led to its publication in November 2023 with a series of recommendations reorganising the government in a cross department, investment friendly way.

 It was accepted by the Chancellor at the Autumn Statement and was accepted by Rt Hon Jonathan Reynolds, the Shadow Secretary of State for Business.
 It was launched at Bloomberg to an audience of 150 business people.
 It is currently being implemented across government.